bigraph-toolkit-suite/bigraphs.grgen-bigraphs/paper.md

 When considering the manipulation of bigraphs through rules, the central elements that require implementation are bigraph matching and rewriting.
 This issue is mathematically known as the *subgraph isomorphism problem*, a general variant of the graph isomorphism problem.
-Until now, it is unknown whether the test for graph isomorphism can be solved in polynomial time or whether it is NP-complete.
+It is currently not known if the test for graph isomorphism can be solved in polynomial time or if it is NP-complete.
 Subgraph isomorphism is computationally more complex than graph isomorphism and is known to be NP-complete due to the combinatorial nature of finding subpatterns in graphs.
 Thus, graph rewriting is NP-complete [@bacci_FindingForestTree_2014].